 Writing the script:

-2. The Storyboard:
+2. The Storyboard

 Nb.
 It doesn’t have to be a work of art.
 It can even be a stick person!

 The storyboard fleshes out the shots you will need for creating your film as well as what is needed in terms of props and multiple shots for post-production.
 You can use this for multiple other aspects – call sheets, lenses to use for the DoP and the props for the shoot.
-It also helps for continuity.
+It also helps with continuity.

 My favourite program to create these on – we use good old fashioned paper and a pen but when going digital it’s always: Wonder Unit.
 It’s fantastic software and free to use.

-Location: Make sure you look at writing your film to one or two locations max.
+Make sure you look at writing your film to one or two locations max.
 This will save you a lot of money and also time.
 It will also help carve a story as you know what your restrictions are.
 But having a location restriction does not mean your film will flop – check out this short for a one location shoot, it’s incredible.

 You don’t have to spend a thing.
 You have a high-quality filming device right on you as you read this but a low-cost camera that will create an incredible film is also possible.